-Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M) is a technique used by specialized medical laboratories to select embryos not found to carry specific genetic disorders prior their transfer into a woman’s womb.
+Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M) is a technique used by specialized medical laboratories to select embryos not found to carry specific genetic disorders prior to their transfer into a woman’s womb.
 It is also known as Preimplantation Genetic Diagnosis (PGD).

 Why is PGT-M used?

 PGD should not be confused with Preimplantation Genetic Screening (PGS).
-Couples who seek treatment with IVF with PGD don’t necessarily suffer from infertility.
+Couples who seek PGD with IVF treatment don’t necessarily suffer from infertility.
 In fact, many PGD candidates are perfectly fertile.
 PGS, unlike PGD, is a genetic screening approach used to rule out the routine chromosome abnormalities that reduce pregnancy rates and increase miscarriage rates in infertile couples.

 How many types of PGT-M are there?